noskillvibing/USDXMGRL/README.md

 **Some songs from an existing playlist don't show up after loading.**
 The tool matches playlist entries to the library by exact `Artist` + `Title` (case-insensitive).
 If a song's tags have been changed since the playlist was made, it won't match.
 The warning dialog lists the unmatched entries.

 **ImportError: No module named PySide6.**
 PySide6 isn't installed for the Python interpreter the script is running with.

-**ImportError: No module named PySide6.**
-PySide6 isn't installed for the Python interpreter the script is running with.
 See the installation steps above; if using a venv, make sure the `.desktop` `Exec=` line points at the venv's Python.